TheYk98/Tesla-Clone/README.md

 # Tesla-Clone App
-Serverless UI only react app. with no backend integration
+Serverless UI only react-native app. with no backend integration

 # What's this?